General Structure and Ownership

 Onshore wind power generation (excluding small-scale projects) is also regarded as a competitive power source and reduction of development costs is expected.
 However, the actual development cost per kWh has not been reduced enough due to capital costs (equipment costs and construction costs) remaining at a high level.
-Early introduction of the auction system for the procurement price is being discussed, and it is expected to be introduced from FY 2021, ensuring consistency with the new FIP system.
+The auction system for the procurement price was introduced in the 2021 financial year.

 “Life cycle GHG (greenhouse gas)” – ie, total GHG emittance for cultivation, processing to fuel, transportation, and combustion for each type of biomass fuel – is an important factor in the discussion on the revision of the Renewable Energy Act.

 In addition, projects using PKS as fuel are affected by the “Business Plan Formulation Guidelines (Biomass Power Generation)" requiring the approved power producers to obtain certificates on the sustainability of their fuel.
-For fuels such as PKS, which is a by-product, this requirement is difficult to satisfy due to the absence of a certification system satisfying FIT requirements other than RSPO (Roundtable on Sustainable Palm Oil) and RSB (Roundtable on Sustainable Biomass).
-Adapting an existing certification system for the FIT requirements and establishing a new certification system is under discussion but many projects seeking project finance have been halted because of this issue.
+For fuels such as PKS, which is a by-product, this requirement is difficult to satisfy due to the absence of a certification system meeting FIT requirements other than RSPO (Roundtable on Sustainable Palm Oil) 2013 or 2018, RSB (Roundtable on Sustainable Biomass), and GGL (Green Gold Label).
+GGL has been adapted as a certification system under the FIT mechanism, and discussions regarding other existing certification systems and establishing a new certification system are ongoing.

 Development of New Electricity Businesses